Corda Enterprise release notes

 - The Flow management console allows you to see the state of the flows running on a node and perform some operations on them.
 For more information, see Flow management console.

 - The Node management console allows you to see information about a node and perform some operations on it.
 For more information, see Node management console.

-They both run as part of the CENM Gateway service.
+They both run as part of the Gateway Service.

 Corda Enterprise 4.7 introduces a capability for reissuing node legal identity keys and certificates, allowing for re-registration of a node (including a notary node) with a new certificate in the Network Map in Corda Enterprise Network Manager.
-For more information about this feature, contact R3 support.
+For more information about this feature, contact your R3 account manager.

 Other changes and improvements

 - Single sign-on for Azure AD.
 You can now operate a single sign-on (SSO) set-up between Corda services and Azure AD, with a simple configuration to both your Azure AD and Corda Auth services.